How to Map INSPIRE Annex III to Local PostgreSQL Schemas Jump to heading

 conn.commit()

 Address CRS mismatches by validating the source GML srsName attribute before transformation.
-If the source lacks an explicit CRS, default to EPSG:25832 but log a warning to the audit table.
-Use ST_IsValid and ST_MakeValid to repair self-intersecting geometries before applying precision rounding.
-Consult the official PostGIS ST_ReducePrecision documentation for tolerance behavior across different geometry types.
+If the source lacks an explicit CRS, default to EPSG:25832 but log a warning to the audit table rather than transforming silently.
+Run ST_MakeValid before ST_ReducePrecision so self-intersections introduced by the publisher are repaired before snapping.
+Consult the official PostGIS ST_ReducePrecision documentation for tolerance behaviour across different geometry types.

 Schema drift occurs when upstream data publishers modify XSD definitions without versioning.
-Embed automated drift checks into your CI/CD pipeline to catch mismatches before deployment.
+Embed automated drift checks into your CI/CD pipeline to catch mismatches before deployment, and reserve retry logic for transient connection failures using the Error Handling & Retry Logic patterns rather than swallowing real schema breaks.

 • Compare column counts and data types between staging and production.